top of page

 Oral Iron

-Oral iron is often first line of therapy for iron deficiency.
+Oral iron is often the first line of therapy for iron deficiency.
 (9,15,29)

 Iron salts (ferrous gluconate, sulfate or fumarate) should be used as first line oral iron therapy, as they are less expensive and there is no robust evidence that their more expensive counterparts (polysaccharide, heme-based or liposomal irons) are more effective.
 (9)